-The difference between a gas and an electric heat pump.
-Gas heat pumps are used throughout the world as environmentally friendly and efficient solutions for the temperature control of buildings.
+That is the difference between a gas and an electric heat pump.
+Engine-driven gas heat pumps are used throughout the world as environmentally friendly and efficient solutions for the temperature control of buildings.
 Especially for bigger loads – eg in industry or commerce – this technology is extremely advantageous, since using gas as the primary energy source.

 Hot water instead of cooling agent

 A heat exchanger integrated into the gas heat pump motor ensures that water pipes can be directly connected to the heat pump.
 The requirement for cooling agent pipework is therefore omitted completely.